ota-meshi/eslint-plugin-math/docs/rules/prefer-math-e.md

 ## 📖 Rule Details

-This rule aims to enforce the use of `Math.E` instead of other ways.
+This rule aims to enforce the use of `Math.E` instead of other ways to represent Euler's number (e).

+`Math.E` provides several advantages over alternatives:

+- **Clarity of intent**: Immediately obvious that you're using Euler's number (e)
+- **Consistency**: Standardizes how mathematical constants are used across your codebase
+- **Precision**: `Math.E` provides the most accurate representation available in JavaScript
+- **Performance**: Direct constant access instead of function call overhead
+- **Maintainability**: Reduces the risk of typos in hardcoded values

 <eslint-code-block fix>